swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

-Where `@noreturn` is currently used to exempt nonterminating code paths from control flow requirements such as exiting a `guard...else` clause or `return`-ing from a non-`Void` function, that exemption is transfered to expressions of *uninhabited type*.
+Where `@noreturn` is currently used to exempt nonterminating code paths from control flow requirements such as exiting a `guard...else` clause or `return`-ing from a non-`Void` function, that exemption is transferred to expressions of *uninhabited type*.

 ## Detailed design